Adad-nirari I: The Adad-nārārī epic

 This historical epic is extant in four fragments and concerns the conflict between Adad-nārārī and his Babylonian contemporary Nazi-Maruttash, with whom he clashes and ultimately vanquishes in battle.
 The surviving pieces do not allow for a detailed narrative to be reconstructed.
-They do, however, suggest a sequence of events, where Adad-nārārī harks back to the setbacks faced by his father, “the seed of the men has disappeared forever,” his petitioning of the god Šamaš, “O Šamaš you are the true judge,” in preparation for his denouement with “the unjust Kassite king,” and so on.
+They do, however, suggest a sequence of events, where Adad-nārārī harks back to the setbacks faced by his father, "the seed of the men has disappeared forever," his petitioning of the god Šamaš, "O Šamaš you are the true judge," in preparation for his denouement with "the unjust Kassite king," and so on.

+Archaeological discoveries

+In 2018, inscriptions were discovered at Qasr Shemamok on four brick molds referring to the celebration of building a palace by the Assyrian king Adad-nirari I (1308-1275 BC) in Kilizu.